acheronfail/float-view/README.md

 # Float View

-A tool to view rides recorded with [Float Control].
-I made it so I could easily analyze specific parts of my ride when troubleshooting custom boards.
-The Float Control app was too laggy and slow, plus I wanted all the information easily visible.
+A tool to view rides recorded with [Float Control] or [Floaty].
+I made it so I could easily analyze specific parts of my ride when troubleshooting custom boards, whether I'm using a desktop or mobile device.

 Use it here: <https://acheronfail.github.io/float-view/>!

+Main features:

+- Works on Desktop or Mobile devices
+- Should be buttery smooth on all devices, even for long rides!
+- Ability to highlight parts of the ride when footpad sensors are off or partially off
+- Ability to zoom into parts of the map (also zooms the charts!!)
+- Can be saved as an applet on mobile devices for offline use
+- And more!

 ## Demo